• Skip to main content

 A collage showing how and when to the add the vegetables for the soup.

-• Stir for 3 minutes.
+• Add potatoes and carrots.
+Stir for about 3 minutes.

 • Once you remove the shells from the shrimp, rinse them and add them to a stock pot.